|

 Public Attributes | |

-std::vector< int > | catchable_signals {SIGTERM, SIGINT, SIGABRT, SIGFPE, SIGILL, SIGSEGV} |
+| std::vector< int > | catchable_signals {SIGTERM, SIGINT, SIGABRT, SIGFPE, SIGILL, SIGSEGV} |

-List of signals that the backend should catch if with_signal_handler is enabled. | |
+| List of signals that the backend should catch if with_signal_handler is enabled.
+More... | |

-uint32_t | timeout_seconds = 20u |
+| uint32_t | timeout_seconds = 20u |

-Defines the timeout duration in seconds for the signal handler alarm.
+| Defines the timeout duration in seconds for the signal handler alarm.
 More... | |

-std::string | logger |
+| std::string | logger_name |

-The logger instance that the signal handler will use to log errors when the application crashes.
+| The name of the logger instance that the signal handler will use to log errors when the application crashes.
 More... | |

 Struct to hold options for the signal handler.

-std::string SignalHandlerOptions::logger |
+| std::string SignalHandlerOptions::logger_name |

 The logger is accessed by the signal handler and must be created by your application using Frontend::create_or_get_logger(...).
-If the specified logger is not found, or if this parameter is left empty, the signal handler will default to using the first valid logger it finds.
+If this parameter is left empty, the signal handler will automatically select the first valid logger it finds, excluding any loggers whose names contain substrings specified in excluded_logger_substrings.
+If a logger name is specified but not found, the signal handler will fall back to the automatic selection behavior described above.

-uint32_t SignalHandlerOptions::timeout_seconds = 20u |
+| uint32_t SignalHandlerOptions::timeout_seconds = 20u |

 Defines the timeout duration in seconds for the signal handler alarm.